Have you ever wondered how to make southern sweet tea? It’s not that hard, but there are a few tips and tricks to make sure it tastes just so.

-- Plastic pitchers can affect the flavor, so for best results, stick with glass.
+- Plastic pitchers can affect the flavor, so for best results, use glass pitchers.

-- Serve it chilled – don’t pour warm tea over ice cubes, as they’ll just melt and dilute it.
+- Serve it chilled.
+If you pour warm tea over ice cubes, they’ll melt and dilute it.
 Pour chilled tea from the fridge over ice cubes, and the drink will stay cool without getting diluted in the time it takes most people to finish a glass.

 - How much sweetener you like is up to you – there’s no hard and fast rule about this, even among Southerners.